New Zealand Renewable Energy Market - Growth, Trends, and Forecasts (2020 - 2025)

 Wind Energy Growing as Major Source Of Energy

-Until 2019, the wind energy has shown a stagnant growth, with approximately 690 MW of installation capacity by the end of 2019.
+Till 2019, the wind energy experienced a stagnant growth, with approximately 690 MW of installation capacity by the end of 2019.
 Wind energy with a share of around 8% in terms of installed renewable capacity is expected to grow at a significant rate in the forecast period.

 Wind farms like Project West Wind and Tarura wind farm are major operational projects coming up in 2020, with an annual average generation of 550 GWh and 650 GWh, respectively.
 Apart from these two, 17 other wind farms are currently in operation, contributing significantly to the New Zealand energy sector.